siemens/linux-entra-sso/README.md

 will automatically acquire a [PRT SSO Cookie](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-oapxbc/105e4d17-defd-4637-a520-173db2393a4b) from the locally running device identity broker and inject that into the OAuth2 login workflow for all entra-id enabled sites (the ones you log in via `login.microsoftonline.com`).

+## License

+This project is licensed according to the terms of the Mozilla Public License, v.
+2.0.
+A copy of the license is provided in `LICENSES/MPL-2.0.txt`.

 ## Maintainers